gitworkflows/meshplay/docs/pages/installation/gke.md

 ### Preflight: Plan your access to Meshplay UI

 1. If you are using port-forwarding, please refer to the [port-forwarding]({{ site.baseurl }}/reference/meshplayctl/system/dashboard) guide for detailed instructions.
-2. If you are using a LoadBalancer, please refer to the [LoadBalancer]({{ site.baseurl }}/installation/kubernetes#exposing-meshery-serviceloadbalancer) guide for detailed instructions.
+2. If you are using a LoadBalancer, please refer to the [LoadBalancer]({{ site.baseurl }}/installation/kubernetes#exposing-meshplay-serviceloadbalancer) guide for detailed instructions.
 3. Customize your Meshplay Provider Callback URL.
 Meshplay Server supports customizing authentication flow callback URL, which can be configured in the following way:

 {% capture code_content %}$ MESHPLAY_SERVER_CALLBACK_URL=https://custom-host meshplayctl system start{% endcapture %}
 {% include code.html code=code_content %}

-Meshplay should now be running in your GKE cluster and Meshplay UI should be accessible at the `EXTERNAL IP` of `meshery` service.
+Meshplay should now be running in your GKE cluster and Meshplay UI should be accessible at the `EXTERNAL IP` of `meshplay` service.

 ## Installation: Using `meshplayctl`